Brown envelope journalism

-In media ethics, brown envelope journalism (BEJ), or simply envelope journalism, is the practice of journalists accepting monetary or other incentives in exchange for favorable news coverage or the suppression of negative information.
+In media ethics, brown envelope journalism (BEJ), or simply envelope journalism, is the practice of journalists accepting monetary or other incentives in exchange for favourable news coverage or the suppression of negative information.
 The name is derived from cash inducements hidden in brown envelopes and given to journalists during press briefings.

-The phenomenon undermines journalistic integrity and the independence of the media, leading to biased reporting influenced by external interests.
-The practice is not limited to one country, rather it is observed in other African countries, namely Tanzania, Nigeria, and in Ghana where it is called soli and in Cameroon where it is known as gombo.
-The practice is also reported in Gulf countries such as Kuwait.
+The phenomenon undermines journalistic integrity and media independence, and leads to biased reporting influenced by external interests.
+The practice has been observed in Tanzania, Nigeria, and in Ghana where it is called soli and in Cameroon where it is known as gombo, and is also reported in Gulf countries including Kuwait.

 BEJ is often justified by journalists due to low salaries and inadequate compensation for work-related expenses.

 By country or region

 Asia

 Envelope journalism (also envelopmental journalism, red envelope journalism, white envelope journalism, Ch'ongi, wartawan amplop) is a colloquial term for the practice of bribing corrupt journalists for favorable media coverage.
 While the term brown envelope journalism is common in English-speaking countries and African countries, other envelope colors are more commonly used in Asia, the Philippines, China, Korea, India, and Indonesia.

 The term arose from the envelopes used to hold cash bribes, given ostensibly as tokens of appreciation for attending a press conference.

 More recently, the term ATM journalism has arisen, to indicate the change to electronic transfer of bribes to journalists' bank accounts.